Mushroom art.

 Amanita muscaria.

 Amanita muscaria are noted for their intoxicating properties due to their main psychoactive constituents: muscimol and its neurotoxic precursor, ibotenic acid.
-This iconic mushroom was used induce hallucination by the indigenous shaman of Siberia.
-The Amanita probably inspired the stories of Santa Claus and flying reindeer, along with Alice in Wonderland.
+This iconic mushroom was historically used to induce hallucination by the indigenous shaman of Siberia, Kamchatka, and the Vikings, as well as in Central and South America.
+A. muscaria appeared on rock paintings dated back to at least 3500 BC.
+The Amanita allegedly inspired the stories of Santa Claus and flying reindeer, along with Alice in Wonderland.

 “Amanita Dreamer” manipulated photo print on archival paper.
 Price based on size and material.